 Right now, vulnerable people in our communities are at risk

 Our services provide a lifeline to people in hospitals and in the community – to those who find themselves in a vulnerable situation and in need of some support.
-Now, due to the pandemic, the NHS is facing a significant backlog of appointments, and so the demand for our services is going to increase significantly in order to help reduce the strain.

 Every day we are carrying out 4,600 tasks, which equates to 1 every 19 seconds.
 This winter we will:

 - Make hundreds of thousands of calls offering companionship, support and advice

 - Support people returning home from hospital and help them to get back on their feet

 - Deliver essential food, toiletries and prescriptions to people unable to leave their homes

 - Transport people to important medical appointments